 Internally generated intangible assets from which the Group is likely to derive a future benefit and that can be measured reliably are measured at production cost.
 Capitalisation is subject to their completion being technically ensured, which in turn is subject to there being an intention to complete the intangible asset.
-Internally generated intangible assets at ecotel communication ag generally relate to internally generated software and applications that are used by the company itself rather than being sold.
+Internally generated intangible assets at ecotel ag generally relate to internally generated software and applications that are used by the company itself rather than being sold (including development relating to local exchange carrier operations, the sales partner portal and automation of systems and their improvement).
 At nacamar GmbH, internally generated intangible assets also include software developed to provide services to customers.